johannes-manner/k8s-soa-example/README.md

 service/cat-service-backend created
 ```

-The backend service in only accessible within the minikube cluster.
+The backend service in only accessible within the minikube cluster repectively docker network.
 For accessing the service and creating a simple output of our data, we use another deployment and a second service, which connects to the previously deployed backend.

 ```shell